 The process to find and select the right expert witness can be daunting.
 It is filled with nuance and potential roadblocks.
 When you first start your search, it is easy to feel overwhelmed.
 However, by taking an organized approach early on, knowing exactly what expertise you need, and leveraging available resources, finding and retaining an expert can be done efficiently and effectively.

 Law firms can save valuable time and effort by partnering with GLG to expedite their expert witness selection.
-GLG can identify expert witness candidates from our screened network of more than 900,000 Council Members, so we can quickly find the right expert for you.
+GLG can identify expert witness candidates from our screened network of more than 900,000 Network Members, so we can quickly find the right expert for you.
 Get in touch to start your search now.